spitfire-sidra/lazym/README.md

 ## Usage

-Once installed and set up, lazym works automatically when you make a commit.
+Once installed and set up, lazym works in two ways:

+1. Automatically when you make a commit:
    Simply stage your changes as usual and run `git commit`. lazym will generate a commit message based on your staged changes.

-If you want to modify the generated message, you can edit it in the commit message editor that opens after generation.
+2. Manually by running `lazym ci "<hints for LLM>"`:
+   This command allows you to generate a commit message with additional context provided to the LLM.

+After generating the commit message, you'll be presented with three options:

+1. Accept and commit: Use the generated message as-is and commit.
+2. Edit message: Modify the generated message before committing.
+3. Cancel commit: Abort the commit process.

+This allows you to benefit from the AI-generated suggestions while maintaining full control over your commit messages.
+When editing, you can start with the AI-generated message and make any necessary adjustments.

+## Commands

+- `lazym install`: Install the prepare-commit-msg hook in the current Git repository.
+- `lazym uninstall`: Uninstall the prepare-commit-msg hook from the current Git repository.
+- `lazym ci "<optional hints>"`: Generate a commit message with optional additional context.